DhanushIndrakumar/mini2Frontend/README.md

   ![image](https://github.com/user-attachments/assets/33c1be9c-d4b8-474b-a112-0c864c76bf00)

-+ When the User clicks on next Button it is directed to login page as shown below and the user is asked to enter email and password post which JWT will be generated and the user will be authenticated.
++ When the User provides all form details and click on submit, user is directed to login page as shown below and the user is asked to enter email and password post which JWT will be generated and the user will be authenticated.

  ![image](https://github.com/user-attachments/assets/a4d6a7fe-9a6c-464d-8872-796ad117cb6b)